The Boat (The Office)

 "The Boat" is the sixth episode of the ninth season of the American comedy television series The Office and the 182nd episode overall.
 The episode originally aired on NBC on November 8, 2012.
 It guest stars Josh Groban as Andy's brother Walter.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Andy Bernard (Ed Helms) must help his family when his dad loses all of their money, Dwight Schrute (Rainn Wilson) is pranked into thinking he is a guest on a radio show, and Kevin Malone (Brian Baumgartner) learns of Oscar Martinez's (Oscar Nunez) affair with Angela Martin's husband.

 "The Boat" received positive reviews from television critics.
-The episode was also viewed by 4.83 million viewers and received a 2.4/6 percent rating among adults between the ages of 18 and 49, ranking third in its timeslot, making it the highest-rated episode of the season at the time of its airing.
+The episode was also viewed by 4.83 million viewers and received a 2.4/6 percent rating among adults between the ages of 18 and 49, ranking third in its time slot, making it the highest-rated episode of the season at the time of its airing.
 The episode ultimately ranked as the second-highest rated NBC series of the night, after The Voice.

 Synopsis

-Andy Bernard (Ed Helms) learns that his father took all the family money and fled to Argentina with his mistress.
+Andy Bernard learns that his father took all the family money and fled to Argentina with his mistress.
 Left to pick up the pieces, Andy reacts with surprising maturity and sells off family heirlooms, and is upset that he has to sell the family boat for lack of any other means for his mother to support herself.
 Andy explains that his father never let him sail the boat, even during his adulthood, and doesn't want to sell it before sailing it once.
-Erin Hannon (Ellie Kemper) convinces him that before he sells the boat, they should take it out for one last sunset cruise, and they drive to Stamford, Connecticut, where the boat is docked.
+Erin Hannon convinces him that before he sells the boat, they should take it out for one last sunset cruise, and they drive to Stamford, Connecticut, where the boat is docked.
 Andy starts to hoist the main sail, but is stopped by a broker who is to sail it to the Caribbean for the buyer.
 With Erin's encouragement, Andy decides to take the boat to the Caribbean himself.
-He then finds his drunken brother Walter (Josh Groban) passed out in the liquor closet.
+He then finds his drunken brother Walter passed out in the liquor closet.
 Walter tells Andy he wanted to get the first relapse out of the way before checking into rehab.
 Andy invites him on the trip, saying they both need family time together and leaves, thanking Erin for her encouragement.
 Erin says to the camera that she would have loved to go with him if he asked.
-Back in the office that evening, Pete Miller (Jake Lacy) asks Erin to join him for drinks, and she accepts.
+Back in the office that evening, Pete Miller asks Erin to join him for drinks, and she accepts.